godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 have been changed, and that's what we're going to go over.

 First, notice how we have ``AMMO_AMOUNTS`` instead of ``HEALTH_AMMOUNTS``. ``AMMO_AMOUNTS`` will be how many ammo clips/magazines we add to the current weapon.
-(Unlike ``HEALTH_AMMOUNTS`` which was how many health points, we instead just add an entire clip for the current weapon, instead of the raw ammo amount)
+(Unlike ``HEALTH_AMMOUNTS`` which was how many health points, we instead add an entire clip for the current weapon, instead of the raw ammo amount)

 The only other thing to notice is in ``trigger_body_entered`` we're checking and calling a function called ``add_ammo``, not ``add_health``.